-Proud Boys Informant Revelation ‘Raises Obvious Questions’ About Capitol Riot, Journalist Says
+Proud Boys Informant Revelation 'Raises Obvious Questions' About Capitol Riot, Journalist Says

 "Gotta assume about half Proud Boys are really Shy Government Informants/Provocateurs, based on what we've learned about other far-right groups," he tweeted.

 The publication also noted that Tarrio was arrested in early January not long after he arrived in Washington — just two days before the Capitol riots.
-He charged with burning a Black Lives Matter banner and possessing two high-capacity magazines and was ordered to leave the city.
+He was charged with burning a Black Lives Matter banner and possessing two high-capacity magazines and was ordered to leave the city.

 Possible links between Proud Boys and law enforcement have surfaced in the past.
-Per The Chicago Sun-Times, the Chicago police department launched an investigation last year into Officer Robert Bakker’s purported links to the group after leaked chat logs appeared to show him communicating with members and organizing meet-ups.
+Per the Chicago Sun-Times, the Chicago police department launched an investigation last year into Officer Robert Bakker's purported links to the group after leaked chat logs appeared to show him communicating with members and organizing meet-ups.

-A Wall Street Journal investigation previously claimed that Proud Boys were “key instigators” in the Capitol riots that were at the “forefront” of many of the crucial moments the day the Capitol was stormed.
+A Wall Street Journal investigation previously claimed that Proud Boys were "key instigators" in the riots that were at the "forefront" of many of the crucial moments the day the Capitol was stormed.

 "Police complicity and politicians' inaction have allowed groups like the Proud Boys to stage violent spectacles again and again," he wrote.